DOCUMENT TSC-2026/B76 · BLOG POST 76 · ECOSYSTEM STRATEGY · REV. 01

 timing is not.

-The fix for concentration is conceptually easy: grow everything that is not the big customer faster than the big customer grows.
+The structural fix for concentration is conceptually straightforward: grow everything that is not the big customer faster than the big customer grows.
 You do not need to lose the large logo, you need to dilute its share by building the rest of the base around it.
-If your top-1 is 30 percent today and you double the rest of the business while holding that account flat, the concentration problem largely solves itself.
+If your top-1 is 30 percent today and you double the rest of the business while holding that account flat, the concentration problem largely solves itself over time.

 The catch is time.
 This is not something you can fix in the quarter before a sale, and buyers know it, which is why a last-minute scramble fools no one.
 It takes 12 to 24 months of deliberate effort to meaningfully move a top-1 percentage.
 That is why this work has to start long before you have any intention of selling.
 The best time to fix concentration is when you are not thinking about an exit at all.